Speeding Access to Important New Therapies

 Shortening Time to Approval

-Speeding the development and availability of drugs that treat serious diseases are in everyone's interest, especially when the drugs are the first available treatment or have advantages over existing treatments.
-The Food and Drug Administration (FDA) has developed three distinct and successful approaches to making such drugs available as rapidly as possible: Priority Review, Accelerated Approval, and Fast Track.
+Drugs: Speeding the development and availability of drugs that treat serious diseases are in everyone's interest, especially when the drugs are the first available treatment or have advantages over existing treatments.
+The Food and Drug Administration (FDA) has developed four distinct and successful approaches to making such drugs available as rapidly as possible: Priority Review, Breakthrough Therapy, Accelerated Approval, and Fast Track.
 Because each of these approaches implies speed, there can be confusion about the specific meaning of each and the distinctions among them.

 Fast Track, Breakthrough Therapy, Accelerated Approval, and Priority Review.
 A brief overview of three major regulatory approaches to expediting drug approval.